SC

 • Canada: Generally 30-min break for every 5 consecutive hours (varies by province).

 Always check your specific state, province, or national labor authority for exact rules that apply to your industry and contract.
+Use our work hours calculator to quickly find out how many hours you worked in a day or week.

 Daily Gross Pay by Break Duration & Hourly Rate